 To be considered for the M.Sc.
 (Applied) program, the following components must be completed using the Uapply system by January 15th.

-- Completion of the Graduate Admissions Online Application Apply online (Open as of October 1, 2014).
+- Completion of the Graduate Admissions Online Application Apply online.
 Please take the time to read the important Graduate Admissions Procedures information preamble before completing the Online Application form.

 - CV (uploaded via application checklist)